Isotope supplier Nordion to go private in $727 million deal

-(Reuters) - Sterigenics, a sterilization services provider owned by private equity firm GTCR LLC, will buy Canadian medical isotopes supplier Nordion Inc NDN.TO NDZ.N for $727 million.
+(Reuters) - Sterigenics, a sterilization services provider owned by private equity firm GTCR LLC, has reached a deal to buy Canadian medical isotopes supplier Nordion Inc NDN.TO NDZ.N for $727 million.

 The offer of $11.75 per share represents a 12 percent premium to Nordion’s closing price on the New York Stock Exchange on Thursday, the companies said.